bkuhlmann/pragmater/README.md

     -c, [--comments=one two three]  # Pragma comments -i, [--includes=one two three]  # File include list

+Example (same options could be used for the `--remove` command too):

+    pragmater --add --comments "# frozen_string_literal: true" --includes "Gemfile" "Guardfile" "Rakefile" ".gemspec" "config.ru" "bin/**/*" "**/*.rake" "**/*.rb"

+The `--add` and `--remove` commands default to the current working directory so a path isn't necessary unless you want to run Pragmater on a directory structure *other than* your current working directory.

 ### Customization

 This gem can be configured via a global configuration: